 Note: some scholars use the term ‘iron-man argument’ to refer to any argument which distorts the original position in order to improve it.
 However, the distinction between iron-man and steel-man arguments is important to make, since the goals of the two types of arguments are markedly different.
 Specifically, while iron-man arguments are used in order to make it easier for you to defend your own stance, steel-man arguments make it more difficult for you to attack your opponent’s stance, meaning that the two types of arguments are used for very different reasons.

 Summary and conclusions

-- A straw man argument is when someone misrepresents their opponent’s view, in order to make it easier to attack.
+- A straw man argument is a rhetoric technique where someone distorts their opponent argument, in order to make it easier to attack.

-- Once you recognize this technique, it’s possible to counter it.
-This usually occurs by pointing out the straw man and asking your opponent to justify why your original stance and their distorted stance are the same.
+- Once you are capable of recognizing people’s use of strawman arguments, you can try to counter them.
+The main way to do this is by pointing out the straw man and asking your opponent to justify why your original stance and their distorted stance are the same.
 However, you can also choose to ignore your opponent’s attempt at using a straw man, or to simply accept it and continue the discussion.

 - When countering a straw man, keep in mind the possibility that the person using it is doing so unintentionally, simply because they misunderstand their opponent’s position.
 Taking this into account and asking your opponent to explain why they believe that the stance which they presented accurately represents the original stance can help you counter the strawman successfully, and makes it more likely that the other person will accept their mistake.